How to Discipline a Child: Why Spankings and Time-Outs Don't Work

 Verbal Conflict Resolution Gets Long-Term Results

 If so many people around the world aren't spanking their kids, what methods of discipline are they using instead?
-Sweden is a nation that not only banned corporal punishment but any sort of humiliating treatment of children.
+Sweden has not only banned corporal punishment but any sort of humiliating treatment of children.
 Parents there strive to build mutual respect between themselves and their kids.
-When a problem arises, they use “verbal conflict resolution” to express their feelings, listen to one another, and resolve the issue.
+When a problem arises, they use verbal conflict resolution to express their feelings, listen to one another, and resolve the issue.
 Because of this, children in Sweden learn powerful communication tools at an early age, are more self-disciplined, and are better behaved at school.

 The Trouble With Time-Outs